Gonpo Namgyal: Background

 Gonpo Namgyal was born in Nyarong; his parents descended from a lineage of local chieftains who ruled the middle of that valley.
-His father had refused to submit to Qing rule and had been killed for it.
+His father had refused to submit to recent local Qing hegemony and had been killed for it.
 The region of Nyarong was poor due to its isolation and inaccessibility, and its inhabitants made their living by raiding caravans and bandit activity.
-Soon Namgye inherited the chieftainship from his parents, marking his entry into the historical record.
+After Namgyal inherited the chieftainship from his parents, his entry into Tibet's historical record began.

 Rise to power

-By the end of the 1840s, Namgye had united the three chiefdoms of the Nyarong Valley, marking a break from its historical disunity.
-This was met with a Qing campaign into Nyarong, however, it was driven back.
-However, it soon became apparent that his ambitions were greater than this, as he soon attacked the Hor States, Derge, and Litang, as well as, in the words of Tibetan historian Yudru Tsomu, "harassing and plundering the domains of the Chakla king".
-To avoid Namgye's campaigns, due to his reputation for being merciless, states such as Golog, Nangchen, Serta, and Jyekundo decided to submit to his rule.
-By the early 1860s, he was confident enough to impede trade linking Kham and Tibet.
-However, what alarmed both the Ganden Phodrang and Qing China the most was his threat to enter Lhasa's Jokhang accompanied by his forces.
-There, he would steal two of the holiest statues of Tibetan Buddhism and install them at Nyarong, forcing pilgrims to travel there.
-By 1860, he controlled almost all of Kham.
+By the end of the 1840s, Namgyal had united through military force the three chiefdoms of the Nyarong Valley, marking a break from its historical disunity.
+An earlier Qing campaign into Nyarong was also defeated.
+Namgyal followed these victories with attacks on the Hor States, on the kingdoms of Derge, and Litang, as well as, in the words of Tibetan historian Yudru Tsomu, "harassing and plundering the domains of the Kingdom of Chakla".
+To avoid Namgyal's campaigns, due to his reputation for being merciless, states such as Golog, Nangchen, Serta, and Jyekundo decided to submit to his rule.
+By the early 1860s, he began impeding trade linking China to Kham and Kham to Central Tibet.
+The Ganden Phodrang's Tibetan forces then promptly reacted.
+Namgyal's reported threat to enter Lhasa's Jokhang accompanied by his forces where he would steal two of the holiest statues of Tibetan Buddhism and install them at Nyarong, thereby forcing pilgrims to travel there, could have also motivated the Tibetan forces.
+By 1864, he controlled almost all of Kham.